BharathKumarAI/DVC-Project/README.md

 │   └── docker                      # docker file
 ├── docs                            # documentation for your project ├── logs                            # log files
-├── dvc.yaml                        # DVC pipeline
+├── dvc.yaml                        # Stages/pipeline - dvc reproduce command will refer to `dvc.yaml` and creates a pipeline
 ├── .flake8                         # configuration for flake8 - a Python formatter tool
 ├── .gitignore                      # ignore files that cannot commit to Git ├── Makefile                        # store useful commands to set up the environment